 - Understand that what your MRI report says and what is actually causing the pain are very frequently two different things.
 Often times with a diagnosis of Herniated Nucleus Pulposus (HNP), the herniated disc may not be what is causing your pain at all.
 Rather, it could be the extra 50 pounds your midsection is carrying around, or the fact that you sit 10-12 hours a day.
 Here’s a great excerpt from a prominent New York radiologist: “Medical imaging is simply one piece of the clinical puzzle.
 An analogy can be made with astronomy.
 You can image the universe at visible light, x-ray, ultraviolet, infrared, etc. Each modality provides a vital, but incomplete picture of the universe.
 You have to put it all together to get the big picture.”

 - Acknowledge that even though you may be asymptomatic at this moment, you may still be a structural mess.
 So your physician prescribed some medications and an injection or two and your pain has disappeared.
 Please understand that while those treatments will help reduce inflammation, they do nothing at all to change the physical anatomy of your spine.
 Your pain will surely return.
-We should focus our time on things that will actually change our physical anatomy, such as stability training, stretching, balance, posture and body awareness.
+This is why a lot of people who struggle from this sort of pain will see a physiotherapist for treatment.
+Take this physiotherapist London citizens often use as an example.
+They can help you to strengthen your back and increase your range of motion, which is important.
+You see, we should focus our time on things that will actually change our physical anatomy, such as stability training, stretching, balance, posture and body awareness.

 Which brings me to…